pghalliday/mirror-repos/README.md

 # Usage

+- Add an SSH key for your current user to your GitHub account
 - Create a GitHub Personal Access Token with `read:user` and `read:org` scopes.
 - Create a `config.json` file with the following contents: